theboyknowsclass/dskw/README.md

-# DSKW - Cross-Platform App
+# STR8N - Cross-Platform App

 A modern, cross-platform application built with React Native and Expo, following SOLID principles.
 This entire project was generated with **Cursor AI** powered by **Claude 3.7 Sonnet** thinking agent.